Instructor: Zuoliu Ding

 Course Prerequisite: CSCI 133 or CSCI 223 or equivalent with grade "C" or better.

-Student Learning Outcomes: Upon successful completion of CSCI 241 F Comp Org & Assembly Lang Prog, the student will be able to analyze the architecture and use the instruction set of one or more processing platforms (e.g., Intel), and to write computer programs using the native instructions for a target processor.
+Student Learning Outcomes: Analyze the architecture and use the instruction set of one or more processing platforms (e.g., Intel), and to write computer programs using the native instructions for a target processor.

 Development environment: Using Microsoft Visual Studio IDE in teaching and learning x86 Assembly Language on Windows.
 Most programs created here only can be run on Windows.
 To be familiar with Visual Studio IDE and Windows OS is strongly preferred.